 13. Carry Method

-When choosing your weapon, consider how you plan to carry it.
-If you’re considering a concealed weapon, then you’ll probably want something light and small.
+When choosing your pistol, consider how you plan to carry it.
+If you’re considering a concealed handgun, then you’ll probably want something light and small.
 This helps you avoid printing, and makes daily carrying much more bearable.
 You have plenty of options to choose from.
 Check out some of the gear I recommend to get an idea of what’s available to you.

 For open carry, the sky is the limit.
 You’re not trying to conceal the fact that you are armed.
 At that point, it really comes down to comfort.
-Whatever weapon you choose should be comfortable to wear.
-Any holster that doesn’t hide your weapon is acceptable.
+Whatever pistol you choose should be comfortable to wear.
+Any holster that doesn’t hide your firearm is acceptable.

 If you’ve already gotten your concealed carry permit, then you know there is a bunch of red tape and hoops you have to jump through where firearms are concerned.
 Purchasing a firearm is no different.
 Many states will require you to provide a photo ID as well as a way to document the address on your identification.
 I’ve taken electric bills to prove residency.